-7.0 FINANCIAL IMPLICATIONS
+4.8 FINANCIAL IMPLICATIONS

-7.1 The proposal agreed at Policy Committee in September 2019 introduced a new food waste collection service, at the same time as replacing the current 240l residual wheeled bins with smaller 140l ones.
+- 4.8.1 The proposal agreed at Policy Committee in September 2019 introduced a new food waste collection service, at the same time as replacing the current 240l residual wheeled bins with smaller 140l ones.
 It was predicted to achieve an increase in recycling estimated from the current 34% to 45%.
 In addition, it would reduce the amount of waste to landfill, and achieve a net revenue saving estimated at £233k per annum (taking into account the cost of borrowing.
-Excluding the cost of borrowing, the savings are £171k pa in the first part year and then £342k in a full year.).
+Excluding the cost of borrowing, the savings are £171k pa in the first part year and then £342k in a full year.). - 4.8.2 As part of the Council's capital programme for 2020/21, which was agreed by Full Council at the end of February, £1.489m of capital expenditure budget was agreed to fund the new caddies and replacement residual waste bins.
+Despite the delaying of the project, the majority of the planned capital

-- 7.2 As part of the Council's capital programme for 2020/21, which was agreed by Full Council at the end of February, £1.489m of capital expenditure budget was agreed to fund the new caddies and replacement residual waste bins.
-Despite the delaying of the project, the majority of the planned capital expenditure will still be incurred in financial year 2020/21. - 7.3 The Medium-term Financial Strategy had £171k of savings expected in 2020/21 and a further £342k in 2021/22.
-It is anticipated that in 20/21 a saving of £142k will be achieved due to the delay caused by the Covid 19 pandemic and that in 2021/22 the full saving of £342k will be fully delivered.
+- expenditure will still be incurred in financial year 2020/21 as orders have already being placed with the suppliers and production has started. - 4.8.3 The Medium-term Financial Strategy had £171k of savings expected in 2020/21 and a further £342k in 2021/22.
+In 20/21 a saving of £138k was achieved against a target of £142k, due to the delay caused by the Covid 19 pandemic and that in 2021/22 the full saving of £342k will be fully delivered.

-8.0 CONTRIBUTION TO STRATEGIC AIMS
+5. CONTRIBUTION TO STRATEGIC AIMS

-- 8.1 The Council's has adopted a Strategic Framework (March 2020) which sets out the Council's key priorities including: - To keep social care services running for the children and adults who need them; - To support vulnerable and isolated people during the crisis; - To support business and the economy, which will secure the long-term recovery of Reading.
+- 5.1 The proposals contained in this report are in line with the following Corporate Plan priorities: - Keeping Reading's environment clean, green and safe - Promoting health, education, wellbeing and culture - Ensuring the Council is fit for the future - 5.2 In addition, the Council has adopted a Strategic Framework (March 2020) which sets out the Council's key priorities including: - To keep social care services running for the children and adults who need them; - To support vulnerable and isolated people during the crisis; - To support business and the economy, which will secure the long-term recovery of Reading.

-9.0 COMMUNITY ENGAGEMENT AND INFORMATION
+6. COMMUNITY ENGAGEMENT AND INFORMATION

-9.1 A full communications plan accompanied the project roll out Customer surveys were carried out in May 2020 with the Citizens Panel and with the early adopter customers in November 2020.
+6.1 A full communications plan accompanied the project roll out.
+Customer surveys were carried out in May 2020 with the Citizens Panel and with the early adopter customers in November 2020.
 Consultation advice has been sought from the appropriate teams.

-10.0 EQUALITY IMPACT ASSESSMENT
+7. EQUALITY IMPACT ASSESSMENT

-- 10.1 Under the Equality Act 2010, Section 149 the Council must, in the exercise of its functions, have due regard to the need to: - Eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act. - Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it. - Foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 10.2 The Council has reviewed the scope of the proposals as outlined within this report and considers that the proposals have no direct impact on any groups with protected characteristics.
-However, the service will meet with representatives to determine whether they have any concerns or issues regarding the proposals.
+- 7.1 Under the Equality Act 2010, Section 149, the Council must, in the exercise of its functions, have due regard to the need to: - Eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act. - Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it. - Foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 7.2 The Council has reviewed the scope of the project as outlined within this report and considers that the proposals have no direct impact on any groups with protected characteristics.

-11. LEGAL IMPLICATIONS
+8. LEGAL IMPLICATIONS

-11.1 The Council has duties under various UK and EU legislation to deliver waste collection and disposal services, principally the Environmental Protection Act 1990 and the revised EU waste framework directive 2008.
+8.1 The Council has duties under various UK and EU legislation to deliver waste collection and disposal services, principally the Environmental Protection Act 1990 and the revised EU waste framework directive 2008.